carbonblack/cbapi-python/docs/threathunter-feed-api.rst

 ========================

-This page documents the public interfaces exposed by cbapi when communicating with a Carbon Black PSC ThreatHunter Feed API server.
+This page documents the public interfaces exposed by cbapi when communicating with a Carbon Black PSC ThreatHunter Feed and Watchlist API server.

 Main Interface
 --------------